-Accepting to enter into a Peace Bond it is not an admission of guilt.
-There is no conviction is registered and there is no finding of guilty, but there is an admission that the victim may have a concern for their safety.
+Accepting to enter into a Peace Bond is not an admission of guilt.
+There is no conviction registered and there is no finding of guilty, but there is an acknowledgement that the victim may have a concern for their safety.

 What is a Peace Bond?

 A Peace Bond is a Court Order to keep the peace and be of good behaviour for a specific time period.
-It can be entered voluntarily through an agreement with the Crown, or it can be ordered by a Judge after a peace bond hearing.
-There are a number of statutory conditions with every Peace Bond that include: keep the peace, be of good behaviour.
+It can be entered voluntarily through an agreement with the Crown, or it can be ordered by a Judge after a hearing.
+There are a number of statutory conditions with every bond that include: keep the peace, be of good behaviour.